-A common misconception you should be aware of is that checking or monitoring your credit report and score will hurt your credit.
+A common misconception is that conducting a credit check or regularly monitoring your credit report and score will hurt your credit.
 This is not true.
-When you check your credit score or report, the credit bureaus consider it a soft inquiry.
-However, if a lender looks at your credit score or credit report, this is considered a hard inquiry that will be reflected in your credit score and report.
+When you check your credit score or report, the credit bureaus consider it a "soft" inquiry that will not harm your credit score.
+However, if a lender looks at your credit score or credit report, usually because you are seeking credit, this is a considered a "hard" inquiry and will be reflected in your credit score.

 You are legally entitled to receive one free credit report each year from each of the three credit reporting agencies, Equifax, TransUnion and Experian.
 You can also request a free report if someone has pulled your report, per your request, and denied you a loan or services based on your report.
 Credit report services are a one-stop point where you can request all three credit reports at one time instead of having to log into each individual agency and request each report.
 Credit reports also provide additional services to help ensure your credit remains accurate and secure.

 Having a healthy credit score is important to your overall financial health.
 A good credit score, usually at a minimum of 650, is important if you need a mortgage or need a credit card.
 Lenders use the mean score of all three bureau reports in order to determine your average score and your loan eligibility.
 However, several banks tend to favor the score and reports from Experian for determining whether you are to open an account with them or receive financing through them.

 Your credit score can be determined a variety of ways depending on your lender.
 The most universally accepted is the FICO score, which is also the model used by the three reporting bureaus.
 Some credit reporting services use a different model when calculating your credit rating.
 While they can give you a good indication about your overall credit, it may not be as accurate as what your potential lender will use.
 MyFICO uses the standard scoring model.